Red Sox vs. Blue Jays Player Props Betting Odds

 Chapman Stats

-- Matt Chapman has 15 doubles, five home runs, 16 walks and 21 RBI (40 total hits).
-He's also stolen one base.
+- Matt Chapman has put up 40 hits with 15 doubles, five home runs and 17 walks.
+He has driven in 21 runs with one stolen base.

 Chapman Recent Games